|

 The

-name is a mystery.
+origin of the current name is a mystery.
 No one seems to know why it

 is thus named; it could be self-explanatory, the date of the fire lost